 Adorned by the architectural masterpieces and lush hills, Madurai is one of the most exquisite places to visit in Tamil Nadu.
 This majestic town is among the oldest inhabited cities in India much like Varanasi.
 Madurai is an amazing tourist destination, which is flocked by a large number of travelers and pilgrims throughout the year.
-To learn more about this place, take a look at the Madurai travel guide, which comprises all the details of the place.
+To learn more about what are the major highlights of Madurai tourism, take a look at the Madurai travel guide, which comprises all the details of the place.

 Nestled on the bank of the Vaigai River, Madurai is a renowned pilgrim town and cultural capital of Tamil Nadu.
 Boasts about historical monuments and awe-inspiring architecture, Madurai is flanked by scenic hill stations.
 Earlier the city was known as Madhurapuri and Thoonga Nagarama, meaning ‘the city which never sleeps’.
 It is also called Naan Maada Koodal, which means the junction of four towers that refers here to the four major temples that the city is known for including Meenakshi Sundereswar Temple, Koodal Azhagar Temple, Azhagar Kovil Temple, and Thirupparamkunram Murugan Temple.

 The most prominent ancient temple of the city is Meenakshi Amman Temple, which was constructed 2,500 years ago.
 The city grew around this pilgrimage site that was built by the Pandian King named Kulasekhara.
 The city has its historical and mythological importance.
 It was fondly referred to as the 'Athens of the East' and it was visited by Greek explorer Megasthenes in the 3rd century BC.